-Experienced solar managers know how important it is to retain employees.
+Experienced managers know how important it is to retain solar workers.
 The old maxim that your people are your company’s greatest resource is quoted so often because it’s true: we invest a great deal of time and money to train people and build productive teams.
 When employees leave we lose not only that investment but also the critical practical knowledge they’ve accumulated about how to get things done in your workplace.

 There’s a huge body of research on job satisfaction and what helps to retain employees, including organizational culture, job autonomy, and ensuring they have the tools they need to be successful in their jobs.
 One major component of job satisfaction is ensuring they see their employer is providing them with a path to advance in their careers.
 There are a huge number of career paths within the burgeoning field of solar, and companies that have a reputation for allowing employees to learn, grow, and move up the ladder are better poised to capture and retain quality people.

 Enter the Solar Career Map, a great tool published by the Interstate Renewable Energy Council to demonstrate how you can build a multi-disciplinary workforce and give your employees the tools they need to succeed within the solar industry.
-With this map, you can engage your employees in a conversation about their career goals, and chart a course together so that they can do their best work and grow within your company.
+With this map, you can engage your employees in a conversation about their career goals and chart a course together so that they can do their best work and grow within your company.

 Reading the Map